Classes taught at The Crucible

 Learn the basics of jewelry making.
 We will focus on sawing, filing, sanding, soldering, texturing, annealing, stamping, polishing, and design.
 Students will also learn the properties of metals like copper, brass, and silver and make a sterling silver ring.

-Further develop your basic metalsmithing.
-We will teach new techniques, safety, and design.
+Further develop your basic metalsmithing skills.
+We will teach disk cutting and doming, bezel setting, three types of rivets, and further design techniques.
 In addition to technical reference samples, you will create an original piece of jewelry of your own design using a cabochon stone.
 PREREQUISITE: Jewelry & Metals I

 Combine two exciting techniques to create colorful silver jewelry.
 First you will use metal clay, a medium that allows you to create jewelry or other decorative fine silver pieces without metalsmithing techniques.
 You will roll, press or mold the metal clay to create the perfect base for the colorful enameling process.
 Students create two or three pieces of fine silver jewelry, adding beautiful color through enameling.
 PREREQUISITES: Enameling I & metal clay experience